ReidKimball/Node.js-Express-AI-Documentation-Guidelines/README.md

 This repository is not a library or a direct tool.
 Instead, it's a **prompt template** or a **standard specification** you provide to your AI.

 1.  **As a Direct AI Prompt:**
-    *   Copy the entire content of the `Node.js-Express-AI-Documentation-Guidelines.md` file (which would contain the detailed instructions you provided) or paste the full set of instructions directly into the prompt interface of your chosen AI (e.g., OpenAI's ChatGPT, Google's Gemini, Anthropic's Claude, etc.).
+    *   Download the `Node.js-Express-AI-Documentation-Guidelines.md` file or copy/paste the full set of instructions directly into the prompt interface of your chosen AI (e.g., OpenAI's ChatGPT, Google's Gemini, Anthropic's Claude, etc.).
     *   Immediately after providing the instructions, provide the Node.js Express backend code file you wish to have documented.
     *   Example Prompt Structure:
         ```